abhinav011111/Memogram/README.md

 ### We have created two directories : client and server

 #### Commands run in client directory
-* Run **npx create-react-app ./** to initialize an empty react app in client directory
+* Run **npx create-react-app ./** to initialize an empty react app in client directory.
-* Updated package.json with required dependencies and run the command **npm install --legacy-peer-deps**
+* Updated package.json with required dependencies and run the command **npm install --legacy-peer-deps**.
 * Dependencies
 ```
   "dependencies": {